 At Rp40.000 for an hour, it’s a cheap price to have fun.
-Pedaling the water-bikes and figuring out how to navigate this manual boat.
+Pedaling the water bikes and figuring out how to navigate this manual boat.
 There are also regular boats to rent.
-Price is slightly higher though, at Rp150.000 for a trip.
+The price is slightly higher though, at Rp150.000 for a trip.
 But visitors will not need to worry about pedaling and just leave it to the oarsman.

 Moreover, the boat will sail further to the island of romance in the middle of the lake.
 An interesting fact, the island looks heart-shaped if viewed from above, hence the name.